Bridgwater Town Council: History

-The Council's seal has been used by the Mayor, Bailiffs and Burgesses of the town since the Middle ages.
+The council's seal has been used by the Mayor, Bailiffs and Burgesses of the town since the Middle Ages.

-Bridgwater Town Council owns Bridgwater Town Hall, which houses the Town Clerks office, Mayor’s Parlour, Charter Hall and meeting rooms and a new suite of additional offices plus numerous offices hired out to the community.
+Bridgwater Town Council owns Bridgwater Town Hall, which houses the Town Clerk's office, Mayor's Parlour, Charter Hall and meeting rooms and a new suite of additional offices plus numerous offices hired out to the community.
 The Town Hall main rooms have been restored, and some are available for hire.